krtek2k/CopyPasta/README.md

 # CopyPasta
+Informs about blank Copy&Pasta and prevents, by this ,repeating the process of copying nothing in the clipboard

 Basically just shows tooltip at caret or at mouse.
 Does not interrupt or change any thing.

-Informs about clipboard events using tooltips

-Prevents blank Copy&Pasta and repeating the process after nothing was copied and pasted

 Features:
 - informs about sucessful Copy&Pasta